 After leaving their natal site, seal pups enter their post weaning dispersal stage where they explore the open ocean presumably making mental maps of all the new places they discover.
 A pup rescued in Cornwall is known to have traveled over 1000km during its first three months of life visiting four different countries across the Celtic Sea along the way.

 Adult female ‘Ghost 2’ travels 100km from north Devon arriving at her chosen beach in west Cornwall a few days before giving birth.
 After nurturing her pup for three weeks she mates with her chosen beachmaster before returning to north Devon and beyond to places that we have yet to discover!
-She has done this for five of the last seven years, but her record breaking name sake ‘Ghost’ has pupped for 13 consecutive years on the same beach!
+She has done this for nine of the last twelve years, but her record breaking name sake ‘Ghost’ has pupped for 16 out of 17 consecutive years on exactly the same beach!